-ADD = Average Daily Dose (mg/kg-day) LADD = Lifetime Average Daily Dose (mg/kg-day) EPC{veg} = Exposure point concentration-homegrown produce (mg/kg) CF2 = Conversion factor 1 (0.000001 kg/mg) IR {veg} = Ingestion rate for homegrown produce (mg/kg-day) F{veg} = Fraction placeholder for homegrown produce EF{veg} = Exposure frequency for tap water (days/year) ED = Exposure duration (years) AT{NC} = Averaging time (days) AT_C = Averaging time (days)
+מת ו Average Daily Dage (mg/lig day)

+ADD Average Daily Dose (mg/kg-day)

+LADD = Lifetime Average Daily Dose (mg/kg-day)

+EPC{veg} = Exposure Point Concentration-homegrown produce (mg/kg)

+CF2 = Conversion Factor 1 (0.000001 kg/mg)

+IR {veg} = Ingestion Rate for homegrown produce (mg/kg-day)

+F{veg} = Fraction Placeholder for homegrown produce

+EF{veg} = Exposure Frequency for tap water (days/year)

+ED = Exposure Duration (years)

+AT{NC} = Averaging Time (days)

+AT_C = Averaging Time (days)

-Ingestion rates for "home-produced" foods were derived using information and guidance from Exposure Factors Handbook.(111) First, the recommended total vegetable ingestion rates were identified for per capita intakes (average intakes across the U.S. population) and consumer (average intakes for persons consuming only), and used to represent the CT and RME scenarios, respectively.
-Because these values represent ingestion of vegetables from all sources (i.e. both home- and commercially-produced), they were then multiplied by a 'fraction of vegetable intake that is home-produced.'(111) For the CT estimate, a fraction of 0.057 was used, which represents the fraction of vegetable intake that is home-produced for persons living in the West region of the United States (including New Mexico, Arizona, California, Colorado, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming).
+Ingestion rates for "home-produced" foods were derived using information and guidance from the EFH.(111) First, the recommended total vegetable ingestion rates were identified for per capita intakes (average intakes across the U.S. population) and consumer (average intakes for persons consuming only), and used to represent the CT and RME scenarios, respectively.
+Because these values represent ingestion of vegetables from all sources (i.e., both home- and commercially-produced), they were then multiplied by a 'fraction of vegetable intake that is home-produced.'(111) For the CT estimate, a fraction of 0.057 was used, which represents the fraction of vegetable intake that is home-produced for persons living in the western region of the United States (including New Mexico, Arizona, California, Colorado, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming).
 For the RME scenario, a fraction of 0.173 was used, which represents the fraction of vegetable intake that is home-produced for persons in the U.S. who have produce gardens.
-The resultant ingestion rates are provided in Table 5-8 below.
+The resulting ingestion rates are provided in Table 5-8 below.